The Golden Pot: Plot summary

 As he subsequently attempts to copy another of Lindhorst's manuscripts, it appears alien to him, and he accidentally splashes the original with ink.
 As punishment, the enraged Archivist uses a spell to imprison him in a crystal bottle on a shelf in his library.
 Anselmus subsequently discovers that he is among several other bottles, which are occupied by other men who previously worked for Lindhorst.

 A short time later, a witch (the applemonger) appears and attempts to steal the golden pot that was a present from the Earth Elemental Spirit to the Salamander.
 Archivist Lindhorst enters with his parrot, and they together fiercely battle the witch and her black cat.
 Lindhorst and the parrot are victorious, and the vanquished witch is transformed into a beet, her true form.
 The Archivist realizes that Anselmus had been under the influence of a "hostile principle," forgives him, and frees him from the bottle.

 In the penultimate vigil of the novella, Veronika accepts a marriage proposal from Heerbrand, who meanwhile has become a Court Councillor instead of Anselmus.
 In the final vigil, Hoffmann employs an unusual narrative device.
 The narrator, who previously has told the story from a 3rd-person perspective, inserts himself into the tale and reports to the reader on the difficulty he is having in bringing his account to an end.
 He receives and shares with the reader a letter from Archivist Lindhorst.
 From the letter, the reader learns that Anselmus has married Serpentina and now lives happily with her on the country estate of the Salamander in Atlantis.
 The Salamander himself, however, must wait until his other two daughters are married before he can return to Atlantis.

 Lindhorst invites the narrator to his study, where the narrator has a vision of Serpentina leaving a temple with the golden pot in her hands.
 From the pot has sprung a bright lily that represents the love, happiness, and fulfillment of the young couple.
 Anselmus, in his rapture, exclaims that the lily represents "knowledge of the sacred harmony of all things."
 The story ends with the Archivist comforting the narrator, who envies the happy Anselmus, by saying that every human being has access to "poesie", in which the "sacred harmony of all being is revealed as the deepest secret of nature".

 Origins

-The Golden Pot was written between the summer of 1813 and February 15, 1814, and was first published in 1814 as the third volume of the anthology Fantasy Pieces in the Manner of Callot [Fantasiestücke in Callots Manier].
+The Golden Pot was written between the summer of 1813 and February 15, 1814, and was first published in 1814 as the third volume of the anthology Fantasy Pieces in Callot's Manner [Fantasiestücke in Callots Manier].
 The title of the anthology references Jacques Callot (1592-1635), who executed brilliantly detailed etchings and drawings in the baroque style.